Hadokane/CI_PP1_Oversights/README.md

 **BUG #5**

 The brand text was forcing the "hamburger" menu onto the line below on smaller devices (< 450px).
-Utilising Bootcamp's grid system and breakpoints only seemed to remove my icon as well as the band logo text.
+Utilising Bootcamp's grid system and breakpoints seemed to remove both the icon and band logo text.
 This left the navigation bar with no branding and moved the "hamburger" menu to its default position of floating left, which I didn't want.

 ![bug_5_fix](docs/bugs/brandtext_overflow.png)

-I decided the simple method would be to use a media query to hide just the brand text on smaller devices.
-Leaving the "wave logo" imager present in the nav bar - to maintain branding - and keeping the "hamburger" menu on the right-hand side where users would expect it to be.
+I decided the simplest method would be to use a media query to hide the brand text on smaller devices.
+Leaving the "wave logo" image present in the nav bar - in order  to maintain branding - keeping the "hamburger" menu on the right-hand side where users would expect it to be.

 ```
 /*--- Prevents the Brand text from pushing the navbar to the line below.
 Disappears beforehand, leaving the logo visible*/